TassieBruce/mplot-pybind/README.md

 [`matplotlib`](https://matplotlib.org/).
 It includes some examples and a small, header-only, `c++` library of things I've found useful.

-Hopefully the included examples illustrate that it should be possible to simply translate virtually any python `matplotlib` recipe into `c++`.
+The included examples illustrate that it should be possible to simply translate virtually any python `matplotlib` recipe into `c++`.
+The best experience is obtained if the data to be plotted is held in [Eigen arrays](https://eigen.tuxfamily.org/) since they are well supported by `pybind11`.

 My first attempt to plot from `c++` led me to [matplotlib-cpp](https://github.com/lava/matplotlib-cpp) and [a fork also named